U.S. Highway 89 Bryce Canyon to Grand Canyon

 LATE SUMMER (August):

 All astronomy programs are followed by stargazing with telescopes (weather permitting).
 NOTE: Multimedia Programs are NEVER canceled due to bad weather.
 Only the stargazing half of the evening may be subject to weather related cancellations.
 THERE ARE NO ADVANCED RESERVATIONS, just arrive 15-30 minutes early to ensure getting a good seat.
 During Spring, Summer, and Fall we usually often two different astronomy presentation simultaneously.
-Each Dark Ranger has at least two different astronomy presentation he/she can provide so topics vary from night to night.
+Each Dark Ranger has at least two different astronomy presentations he/she can provide so topics vary from night to night.
 Check at the Bryce Canyon Visitor Center upon your arrival to decide which astronomy related topic being offered is of most interest to you and where to go for its starting location.

 Salt Lake Tribune